vijaykumaryenne/medrec-sampleui-app/README.md

 uses Bootstrap theme.

 > A Vue.js project for Medrec App.
-The app ha the functinality to log/track time, create or remove appointments and lists Drug Inventory calling the MedRec APIs.
+The app has the functionality to log/track time, create or remove appointments and lists Drug Inventory calling the MedRec APIs.

+> Axios is the http client library used to invoke the MedRec API's.
+It uses promises by default and runs on both the client and the server (which makes it appropriate for fetching data during server-side rendering).

 ## Build Setup